jyotiprakashb83/selenium-mcp-server-ai/Readme.md

 * **Maven**: 3.6.0 or later
 * **WebDriver**: ChromeDriver or FirefoxDriver (matching your browser version) installed and added to PATH
 * **LLM**: Either:
   * Local Ollama running on http://localhost:11434 (default) with a model like llama3
   * A remote LLM endpoint (e.g., OpenAI-compatible API) with an API key
 * **Browser**: Chrome or Firefox installed
 * **TestNG**: Included via Maven, no separate installation needed

 **Setup**

+STEP 1:
 * Clone the Project:
 * git clone <repository-url>
 * cd selenium-mcp

 Install Dependencies:Run the following command to download dependencies: mvn install

-**Configure WebDriver:**

-Download ChromeDriver (for Chrome) or GeckoDriver (for Firefox) from their respective websites.
-Ensure the driver is in your system PATH or specify its location in config.properties if needed.

 Configure the Server:Edit config.properties in the project root to set: